-(1) The owner or operator of an existing emission unit subject to this section who is unable to operate the emission unit in accordance with an applicable emissions limitation of subsection (d) of this section and for which the owner or operator does not intend to submit a demonstration pursuant to subsection (h) of this section or cease operation as provided in subsection (f) of this section shall submit a plan to the commissioner to operate such emission unit in accordance with a compliance option identified in this subsection.
+(1) Except as provided in subsection (n) of this section, the owner or operator of an existing emission unit subject to this section who is unable to operate the emission unit in accordance with an applicable emissions limitation of subsection (d) of this section and for which the owner or operator does not intend to submit a demonstration pursuant to subsection (h) of this section or cease operation as provided in subsection (f) of this section shall submit a plan to the commissioner to operate such emission unit in accordance with a compliance option identified in this subsection.
 Such a plan shall be submitted to the commissioner no later than September 1, 2017, for a Phase 1 emissions limitation, or September 1, 2021, for a Phase 2 emissions limitation.
-A compliance option provided in this subsection shall be established by the commissioner through the issuance of an order or permit modification to the owner or operator of such emission unit or units.
+A compliance option provided in this subsection to the owner or operator of such emission unit or units.